 Creator of the technique Francesco Cirillo is incredibly specific about the specifics for using this technique in practice: for the full guide to the Pomodoro technique, see here.
 This includes my take on which bits of Francesco’s advice you should follow, and which you can be a bit more flexible on!

-10. The Perfect Study Environment
+10. Study Effectively With The Perfect Study Environment

 Your study space can have a big impact on your ability to get things done.